 - 1 teaspoon salt

-- Cover with aluminum foil and bake for 20 minutes or until the cheese has melted on top.
+- Cover with aluminum foil and bake for 45 minutes or until the noodles are tender (if you boiled the noodles first, then it may need less time).
 Garnish with chopped parsley.
-Let cool 10 minutes before serving.
+Let cool 15 minutes before serving.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.